 First 10 annual members get 1 FREE hour of private coaching with Gary ($150+ value)

 Join Annual: $1,497/yrIf you're not seeing progress, if my system isn't working for you, I'll work with you personally to fix it.
 My reputation is built on results.
 Your success is my success.
 I've been doing this for 28 years.
-I'm not going anywhere.
+I'll be here to help!

 At some point, you'll look back and think: "I wish I'd started when I first thought about it."